glarmer/Discplacement/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q7IFRUH)

-This mod was kindly commissioned by ______, the credit for the idea goes to them entirely :) If you'd like a mod commissioned, please contact me on Discord with @glarmer!
+This mod was kindly commissioned by MercuryParadox, the credit for the idea goes to them entirely :) If you'd like a mod commissioned, please contact me on Discord with @glarmer!

 ## Features:
 - Adds teleportation to the frisbee